guardian/gateway/docs/development.md

 Sometimes data is needed by the client to render a specific component, e.g. an error.
 Using SSR with additional client side hydration we

 - build a state on the server using Express' [`res.locals`](https://expressjs.com/en/api.html#res.locals) property using the [`RequestState`](../src/server/models/Express.ts) interface.
-- pass this into the [`renderer`](../src/server/lib/renderer.ts) method, the renderer will then build the `ClientState` to be passed to the client using `clientStateFromServerStateLocals`
+- pass this into the [`renderer`](../src/server/lib/renderer.ts) method, the renderer will then build the `ClientState` to be passed to the client using `clientStateFromRequestStateLocals`
   - The [`ClientState`](../src/shared/model/ClientState.ts) interface is used to type what is sent to the client.
 - This is passed to the [`Main` app component](../src/client/main.tsx) in React as a prop.
 - The `Main` component utilises a [`ClientStateProvider`](../src/client/components/ClientState.tsx) which wraps the app with a [Context Provider](https://reactjs.org/docs/context.html)